cathaypacific8747/fr24/docs/usage/quickstart.md

     - [**Flight List**][fr24.core.FlightListService]: all historical flights for a given aircraft registration or flight number
     - [**Playback**][fr24.core.PlaybackService]: historical trajectory for one flight.

+!!! warn
+    The following section is for `fr24<v0.2.0`, and will be updated.

 Each service has its own async `.fetch()` method to retrieve raw data from the API. `.to_arrow()` can then be used to transform to an Apache Arrow table, and used to perform caching and downstream `pandas` operations.

 Here is an example for using the [**Live Feed**][fr24.core.LiveFeedService] service: